badlydrawnrob/elm-playground/README.md

 Hint: Try using String.fromInt to convert it to a string?
 ```

-#### Documenting your code
+#### Self-documenting code

+> You eventually get used to writing types, but also `elm-format`

 - Here's [how packages are documented](https://package.elm-lang.org/help/documentation-format)
 - Elm package [design guidelines](https://package.elm-lang.org/help/design-guidelines)

-#### Testing your code
+#### Dependencies, release cycle, testing

+> 😌 Piece of mind compared to other languages (like Python)

+1. Less unit testing (if it compiles it works)
+2. No dependency hell (versioning and rarely break)
+3. No runtime errors (here's looking at you, javascript)
+4. Speeds up development (as you're confident it's correct)
+5. Types are enforced (without having to write them)
+6. No `None`, `null`, or `undefined`!

-> 😌 I'm lazy, and rarely test, but it's good practice to.
+I'm lazy, and rarely test prototypes, but it's good practice to.
 This mindset will land you in trouble if you're using Python, or any language without strict typing.
-It's always wise to test your programs as your visitors would use them, as typing only [gets you so far](https://discourse.elm-lang.org/t/what-not-to-unit-test/3511).
-For example, I use [Bruno](https://www.usebruno.com/) to test my APIs, Hotjar for user testing, manual tests, ocassionally logs, but I generally don't write unit tests.
+In general I test my apps like a visitor would, or with a GUI, like [Bruno](https://www.usebruno.com/).
 Remember, Elm only checks data types; it won't guarantee your inputs and outputs are what you'd expect.

-My goal is prototyping; not testing is a calculated risk, as it (1) speeds up development, and (2) makes life easier for a one-man-show.
-Forgive me for being a little lax.
 For mission-critical production projects, finance, larger programs, or working in bigger teams, a lot can go wrong without tests!

 ## Learning Elm